 Ambatovy is committed to adhering to the five-step due diligence process outlined in the OECD Guidance.
-Specifically, Ambatovy commits to:
+Specially, Ambatovy commits to:

-- Establishing or maintaining strong company management systems.
-Companywide, Ambatovy has been externally re-certified in 2023 on quality management (ISO 9001).
-Regarding health and safety, Ambatovy underwent an ISO 45001 audit and is expecting its certificate before the end of 2023.
-Regarding environmental performance, Ambatovy underwent ISO 14001 certification, and is expecting its certificate before the end of the year as well.
-Regarding Responsible Sourcing, Ambatovy underwent a re-certification process under RMI RMAP, with the expectation of being declared conformant for both nickel and cobalt this year of 2023. - Identifying and assessing risks in the supply chain (see section below).
+- Establishing and maintaining strong company management systems.
+Environmental and Occupational Health and Safety Management Systems are implemented for both Ambatovy AMSA and DMSA companies since 2014. - Company-wide, Ambatovy DMSA has been re-certified by AFNOR in July 2023 on Quality Management System (ISO 9001) for its Refinery, analytical, shipping process of Nickel, Cobalt and Ammonium Sulfate products. - Regarding health and safety and environmental engagement, Ambatovy DMSA has been certified by AFNOR in September 2023 for the first time in ISO 45001 and ISO 14001 related to Occupational Health and Safety and Environment Management Systems. - Regarding Responsible Sourcing, Ambatovy underwent a re-certification process under RMI RMAP, with the expectation of being declared conformant for both Nickel and Cobalt for the year of 2023. - Identifying and assessing risks in the supply chain and designing and implementing a strategy to respond to such risks (see section 5.)

-- Designing and implementing a strategy to respond to such risks (see section below). - Carrying out independent third-party audits along identified points in the supply chain.
-Ambatovy underwent a field audit to be re-certified by an external auditor assigned by RMI in September 2023. - Reporting on supply chain due diligence.
-This report is the first report and it mirrors the reporting template provided by RMI.
+- Carrying out independent third-party audits along identified points in the supply chain.
+Ambatovy underwent a field audit to be re-certified by an external auditor assigned by RMI in September 2023. - Reporting on supply chain due diligence. - Conduct internal audit related to ISO 9001, ISO 14001 and ISO 45001 compliance, Human Rights, Voluntary Principles on Security and Human Rights (VPSHR) and all company policies compliance.